The 20 Best Acute Cerebellar Ataxia Doctors in Japan

 Niigata, JP

-Osamu Onodera practices in Niigata, Japan.
+Osamu Onodera practices practicing medicine in Niigata, Japan.
 Mr. Onodera is rated as an Elite expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), CACH Syndrome, Primary Lateral Sclerosis, Laminectomy, and Liver Embolization.
+He is also highly rated in 40 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), CACH Syndrome, Primary Lateral Sclerosis, Laminectomy, and Liver Embolization.

 Distinguished in Acute Cerebellar Ataxia